 Your lifestyle, financial situation, and the market conditions will have changed since your first mortgage purchase.
 Talk to us before you decide to switch your mortgage.
-Natasha Bridgmohan and her team of expert brokers at Mortgage Intelligence will be able to provide a customized mortgage solution to better suit your current and future needs.
+Natasha Bridgmohan and her team of experts at Natasha Bridgmohan & Team will be able to provide a customized mortgage solution to better suit your current and future needs.

 What is a Switch Mortgage?

 In essence, a switch mortgage means moving your mortgage to another lender.
 However, there is a lot more to it than that.
-With years of experience serving the mortgage industry, our mortgage consultants at Mortgage Intelligence can provide expert advice on whether a switch mortgage is a good for you.
+With years of experience serving the mortgage industry, we can provide expert advice on whether a switch mortgage is a good for you.